taviso/hotcorner/README.md

-# Tiny Hotcorner for Windows
+# Tiny Hot Corners for Windows

 In GNOME 3 whenever you move the mouse to the top left corner, GNOME switches to the activities view, it looks like this: